btrettin/work/trettin_benjamin.assignment-1.02/README.md

 ## SETUP

-Run 'make' inside the trettin_benjamin.assignment-1.02 directory to build the project.
+Run 'make' inside the trettin_benjamin.assignment-1.03 directory to build the project.

 ## Running Source Code

-The dungeon map can be generated using the ./run command.
-The source code is located inside of the map.c and dungeonGame.c files.
+The three dungeon maps can be generated using the ./run command.
+The source code is located inside of the map.c, heap.c and dungeonGame.c files.

-./run --save

-./run --load

-These commands above can be used to save and load the dungeon file found in the .rlg327 directory.
+This should produce three dungeons maps.
+1. Original Dungeon map
+2. Distance to PC via Rooms and Cooridors.
+3. Distance to PC through all tiles.

 ## Notes